Business Portraits On Social Media

 Want more proof that business portraits are important?

-A 2012 eye-tracking study showed that the number-one thing viewers look at on LinkedIn pagse is the person’s profile photo.
-There’s no reason why this behaviour might be any different on other social networking sites.
+A 2012 eye-tracking study showed that the number-one thing viewers look at on LinkedIn pages is the person’s profile photo.
+There’s no reason why this behaviour might be any different on other networking sites.

-This study [link to PDF], produced by a LinkedIn competitor, examined how professional job recruiters viewed online résumés.
 The first thing recruiters always noticed was the profile portrait and it held their attention for about 19% of the total time spent on page.

 This can be bad news or good news.

-By the way, if someone has only an empty space, viewers might think that person is technically inept and doesn’t know how to upload a profile photo or that they’re really ugly.
+By the way, if someone has only an empty space, viewers might think that person is technically inept and doesn’t know how to upload a profile photo, or that they’re really ugly.

 Not having a profile picture also suggests that the faceless person is trying to hide something or they just couldn’t be bothered.
 Either way, the lack of a profile photo always creates distrust.